Short-Term Forecasting of Total Aggregate Demand in Uncontrolled Residential Charging with Electric Vehicles Using Artificial Neural Networks

 Listed in

-Electric vehicles are gaining focus and adoption, with new users every day.
-Their widespread use introduces a new scenario and challenge for the electrical power system due to the high energy storage demands they create.
-Predicting these loads using artificial neural networks has proven to be an efficient approach for solving time series problems.
-This work utilizes a multilayer perceptron network through supervised backpropagation training with Bayesian regularization to enhance generalization, reducing overfitting errors.
-The research aggregates actual consumption data from 200 households and 348 plug-in electric vehicles in the training and forecasting process.
-To validate the developed method, MAPE was used.
-Short-term forecasts were made across the four seasons, predicting the total aggregate demand from homes and vehicles for the next 24 hours.
-The methodology demonstrated significant and relevant results using hybrid training for this problem, with the potential for real-world application.
+Electric vehicles are gaining attention and being adopted by new users every day.
+Their widespread use creates a new scenario and challenge for the energy system due to the high energy storage demands they generate.
+Forecasting these loads using artificial neural networks has proven to be an efficient way of solving time series problems.
+This study employs a multilayer perceptron network with backpropagation training and Bayesian regularisation to enhance generalisation and minimise overfitting errors.
+The research aggregates real consumption data from 200 households and 348 electric vehicles.
+The developed method was validated using MAPE, which resulted in errors below 6%.
+Short-term forecasts were made across the four seasons, predicting the total aggregate demand of households and vehicles for the next 24 h.
+The methodology produced significant and relevant results for this problem using hybrid training, a few-neuron architecture, deep learning, fast convergence, and low computational cost, with potential for real-world application.
+The results support the electrical power system by optimising these loads, reducing costs and energy generation, and preparing a new scenario for EV penetration rates.